igorkulman/coding-journal/content/post/2017-09-19-fixing-iphone-usb-tethering-on-macos.md

 <!--more-->

-Some experiments with `ping` showed that I can reach IP addresses like 8.8.8.8 just fine, but DNS does not work.
-Running `cat /etc/resolv.conf` showed that the DNS server is still set to the IP address of my router.
+After killing mDNSResponder with `killall -HUP mDNSResponder` I was able to `ping` IP addresses like 8.8.8.8 just fine, but DNS did not work.
+Running `cat /etc/resolv.conf` showed that the DNS server was still set to the IP address of my router.

-The solution was to set the DNS for the tethering connection manually with `networksetup -setdnsservers "iPhone USB" 8.8.8.8` and flushing the cache using `dscacheutil -flushcache`.
+The solution was to set the DNS for the tethering connection manually with `networksetup -setdnsservers "iPhone USB" 8.8.8.8` and flush the cache using `dscacheutil -flushcache`.